tianjianh/CSCI-596-Final-Project-Fall-2021/README.md

 | ![](images/Numpy_Other.jpg) |

-The conclusions are shown as graphs and are briefly explained as follow:

-For the multiplication of two n by n matrices:

-• With either 32-bit or 64-bit floating point, GFLOPS converges when n reaches the magnitude of 10e3.
-Accelerate has slightly lower GFLOPS than the other two.
+### Some observations:

+* For GEMM:
+It seems that all BLAS library leverage all the potential of the CPU when the matrix size is large (All BLAS library take advantage of AVX-512).

+* For other linear algebra operations:

+	* For sequential operations dominated tasks such as datagen, special functions and stats, all BLAS work the same.
+	* For complicated tasks, in particular SVD decomposition, MKL is far better compared with Accelerate and OpenBlas.

 	• When MKL, Accelerate and OpenBLAS are compared across various benchmarks, we notice the following:

 	    • For easier tasks (special, stats, and even inverse), Accelerate is the fastest.

 	    • For matrix decomposition (SVD, QR), MKL is faster than Accelerate, and OpenBLAS is the slowest.

 	    • For eigenvalue decomposition (i.e., the hardest benchmark), MKL is faster than OpenBLAS, and Accelerate is far slower than the other two.

 	    • MKL's performance dominates that of OpenBLAS.